 During the early 1960s, racial unrest was building in the city, and I remember hearing talk of the bombings on Center Street (“Dynamite Hill”), which was just a couple of miles from our house.
 I was only vaguely aware of the bombings, however; they seemed far away, as if in another world, despite their actual physical proximity.
 I don’t recall ever hearing any of the blasts.
 Looking back, I’m astonished by my deafness and blindness to what was happening all around me.
 I was a self-absorbed, clueless white teenager caught up in the struggle to elbow my way into the elite “over the mountain” social circles that my well-meaning mother had insisted I navigate by placing me in that privileged private school.
 I was only peripherally aware of the protests and demonstrations that were going on downtown.

 There was one person in my life whose progressive beliefs helped open my eyes, as I grew older, to the scourge of racism in Birmingham, and that was my father, Arnold Powell.
 “Arnie,” as my brother and I called him, had a rather laissez-faire parenting style and wasn’t given to teaching us moral lessons, but the example he set was one of love, open-mindedness, intellectual curiosity, fairness, and compassion for all people, especially those who were less fortunate than we were.
-He loved exploring new ideas, challenging norms, and breaking down barriers; as a role model, he profoundly influenced both my brother and me for the rest of our lives.
+He loved exploring new ideas, challenging norms, and breaking down barriers; as a role model, he profoundly influenced both my brother and me.

 My father’s liberalism was obvious to anyone who knew him, particularly in the plays he wrote and his experimental theatre projects, as well as in his admiration of President John F. Kennedy and his fierce loyalty to the college’s then (1961-62) president, Henry King Stanford.
 Several times I heard my father praising the integrity and moral courage of Stanford, who supported the rights of BSC students to participate in mixed race activities and protests, despite pressure from the college’s conservative Board of Trustees and objections from the wider Birmingham community.
 In fact, I think it was mostly during Stanford’s tenure at BSC that the Methodist-affiliated college earned the reputation in certain circles as a “hotbed” of liberalism (not to mention, absurdly, atheism and Communism).
 I remember my father’s outrage when a cross was burned in Henry King Stanford’s yard and his frustration when Stanford, who finally grew weary of battling Birmingham’s racist culture, resigned his presidency and left Birmingham for Miami.